2013 Sri Lanka Football Premier League

 2013 saw the 29th edition of the Sri Lanka Football Premier League.
 This season featured 20 teams, an expansion of eight clubs, split into two groups of 10.
 The top four sides at the end of a round robin entered the final phase.

-The tournament was won by Air Force SC.
+Air Force SC defeated Renown SC 1–0 in the final to win the tournament.
 Ratnam Sports Club were the defending champions, but were knocked out in the quarterfinals.